-How to Help a Dog Relieve Itchiness After a Surgery
+How To Help A Dog Relieve Itchiness After A Surgery

 A dog pulling out hair, itching, or licking stitches or an incision site is common after surgery.
 After the anesthesia and pain medication wear off after surgery, it's common for dogs to want to soothe themselves the only way they know how: by scratching or licking.
 That can be a problem for pet owners, however, as scratching can pull out stitches, and licking can irritate already-sensitive skin.